An Energy-Based Mechanism for Compositional Behavior: Results

-The reformulation in Eq.~[\ref{eq:entropy_regularized_problem_simplex_weights}] yields an unconstrained composite optimization problem whose regularity properties enable the design of a continuous-time proximal-gradient dynamics that solves this problem~\cite{BA-HA:15, SHM-MRJ:21, VC-AG-AD-GR-FB:23a, AD-VC-AG-GR-FB:23f}.
-A key property of this dynamics is that a vector $\optimalweights{k}$ is an optimal solution of the problem in Eq.~[\ref{eq:entropy_regularized_problem_simplex_weights}] if and only if it is also an equilibrium of the dynamics.
-Deriving the continuous-time proximal-gradient dynamics associated to Eq.~[\ref{eq:entropy_regularized_problem_simplex_weights}] yields \ModelFlow:
+Here, $\F(\weights{k})$ is defined as in the previous section, and the {\em entropic barrier} $\entropybar(\weights{k})$ {is equal to the negative entropy on the simplex and infinity outside of this set.} Although Eq.~\ref{eq:entropy_regularized_problem_simplex_weights} is unconstrained, the entropic barrier forces the optimal solution to be in the simplex, so that the optimal solution of Eq.~\ref{eq:entropy_regularized_problem_simplex_weights} coincides with that of Eq.~\ref{eq:problem1}.
+From this reformulation, we derive the associated proximal gradient {flow}~\cite{SHM-MRJ:21, VC-AG-AD-GR-FB:23a, AD-VC-AG-GR-FB:23f}, that we term softmax gradient flow

-In Eq.~[\ref{eq::FreeNet}], $\tau >0$ is a time-scale parameter and $\nabla \F( \weights{k})$ is the gradient of $\F(\weights{k})$ with respect to the decision variables.
-In Eq.~[\ref{eq::FreeNet}], each entry of the state variables -- the weights vector -- is updated according to the corresponding component of the softmax applied to $-\eps^{-1} \nabla \F(\weights{k})$.
-Following this iterative rule, given an initial condition (an initial guess for the weights) $\weights{k}(0)$, \ModelFlow~iteratively updates the weights.
-The update at a generic time $t$ is $\weights{k}(t)$.
+Here, $\tau >0$ is a time-scale parameter and $\nabla \F( \weights{k})$ is the gradient of $\F(\weights{k})$ with respect to $\weights{k}$.
+The $\softmax$ emerges from the proximal operator of the entropic regularization (see \SI).
+Each state variable (primitive weight) evolves according to the corresponding component of the softmax applied to $-\eps^{-1} \nabla \F(\weights{k})$.
+Therefore, the dynamics downweights primitives inducing a larger statistical complexity.